Singapore central bank in touch with banks on Malaysia's 1MDB-Najib probe

-The Wall Street Journal reported last week that investigators looking into state-owned fund 1MDB had traced nearly $700 million of money that came from an account at Falcon Private Bank in Singapore into accounts in Malaysia they believed belonged to the prime minister.
+The Wall Street Journal reported last week that investigators looking into debt-laden state-owned fund 1MDB had traced nearly $700 million of money that came through a private bank account in Singapore into accounts in Malaysia they believed belonged to the prime minister.

 Najib has denied taking any money from 1MDB or any other entity for personal gain and is considering legal action.